 Kauai has six major food truck parks across the island.
 Here you will find out about parking, directions to the parks, facilities (bathrooms, shade, picnic tables, etc), and the best time to visit.

-I’ll share the food truck parks below but read on for trucks that are not in a food truck park but worth visiting.
+I’ll share the food truck parks below but read on for trucks that are not in a food truck park but are worth visiting.

 Kapa’a Food Truck Parks